-About Theater na de Dam
+About Theater na de Dam/Theatre of Remembrance

-The idea of this manifestation was and still is simple: right after the national remembrance of the death of the Second World War on the 4th of May at 20h, theatres open their doors for audience to broaden and deepen the commemoration via simultaneously presented theatre-performances of all sorts.
+The idea of this manifestation was and still is simple: right after the national remembrance of the death of the Second World War on the 4th of May, theatres open their doors for audience to broaden and deepen the commemoration via simultaneously presented theatre-performances of all sorts.
 The official remembrance in the presence of the king is on Dam square in Amsterdam, hence the manifestations name Theater Na de Dam.

 Also young people (aged around 12 till 20) perform that evening in theatre projects across neighbourhoods in cities.
-These projects are small in seize and production but big and deep in impact.
+These projects are small in size and production but big and deep in impact.
 These projects start a couple weeks before the 4th of May when young people meet and speak to elderly people who were young during the Second World War.
 We only have a few years left in which these people can tell their stories.
 These stories form – together with historical information about a city and a location – the inspiration for the theatre performance that the young people make together with a theatre-maker in the weeks after that.
 Not only the history, but also how this history reflects on todays life and society is part of the performance.

 Contact: Hanna Timmers / email@example.com / +31 – 6 11182 575